Will it fit?

 The manufacturer of the counter specifies the unit should not exceed 5,000 counts per minute, which equates to 27kph, or 17 mph on 700c x 35 tires, and slower on 26” tires.
 Many people have exceeded this briefly during routine riding without incident, however the limit exists, and failures have occurred.
 In one case, the user admitted to routinely exceeding 35 mph on a long downhill.

 Lubrication / maintenance:

 If there is any resistance to turning, first examine the setup.
 If there is resistance or excessive noise during operation, something is binding.
-Try a little oil - it's possible that this will seek out the binding and smooth out the operation.
+Try a little spray silicone lubricant. - it's possible that this will seek out the binding and smooth out the operation.

 Properly installed it does make a little noise, but sometimes prior to failure it sounds louder.
 It’s likely the unit was bent laying the bike down, or otherwise catching the counter on something loading or riding the bike.
 Possibly it’s getting worn out.
 In normal operation there should be little noise, and no “grinding” sound.
 Oil is often the cure for noise.

 If you recognize the sound it makes is “different”, check to make sure the unit spins freely and the gears aren’t binding.
 If the gears mesh too tightly, you may have bent the chassis slightly.
 I’ve bent a couple straight, usually a slight tug on the counter is all it takes to get the gears to mesh properly again.

 The counter does not have a reset button.
 Over the years Jones Counters have never had them.
 The counter is part of the measurement process, and the process includes review by a state certifier.
 Having people reset their count in the middle of a measurement, unless fully explained, can lead to confusion.
 Thus no great demand for a resettable counter has yet arisen.

 What kind of bike should I use??